centic9/poi-mail-merge/README.md

 [![Build Status](https://travis-ci.org/centic9/poi-mail-merge.svg)](https://travis-ci.org/centic9/poi-mail-merge) [![Gradle Status](https://gradleupdate.appspot.com/centic9/poi-mail-merge/status.svg?branch=master)](https://gradleupdate.appspot.com/centic9/poi-mail-merge/status)

-This is a small application which allows to repeatedely replace markers in a Microsoft Word document with items taken from a CSV/Microsoft Excel file.
+This is a small application which allows to repeatedly replace markers in a Microsoft Word document with items taken from a CSV/Microsoft Excel file.

-I started this project as I was quite disappointed with the functionality that LibreOffice offers, I especially wanted something that is repeatable/automateable and does not produce spurious strange results and also does not need re-configuration each time the mail-merge is (re-)run.
+I started this project as I was quite disappointed with the functionality that LibreOffice offers, I especially wanted something that is repeatable/automatable and does not produce spurious strange results and also does not need re-configuration each time the mail-merge is (re-)run.

 ## How it works

 All you need is a Word-Document in Excel >= 2003 format (.docx) which acts as template and an Excel .xls/.xlsx or CSV file which contains one row for each time the template should be populated.

 The word-document can contain template-markers (enclosed in ${...}) for things that should be replaced, e.g. "${first-name} ${last-name}".

 The first sheet of the Excel/CSV file is read as a header-row which is used to match the template-names used in the Word-template.

 The result is a single merged Word-document which contains a copy of the template for each line in the Excel file.

 ## Use it